asherikov/ariles/README.md

   configuration of some user-defined class based on its string id and stores a pointer to its base class.
 See `tests/types/any.h` for an example.
 This should play well with `ros/pluginlib`.

+* 'Sloppy' `std::map` and `std::pair`: optionally maps and pairs, where the key or the first element is an `std::string`, can be saved / loaded as maps if supported by the chosen format.
+For example:
+`
+    std_map:
+        key: value
+`
+  instead of
+`
+    std_map:
+        first: key
+        second: value
+`

+* Configurable classes may implement `finalize()` method, which would be called automatically after parsing a configuration.
+This method can be used to perform data consistency checks or initialize parameters which are not stored in the configuration.
+Bug: all ariles classes are `finalize()`d after reading a configuration, but manual call to `finalize()` does not guarantee that, see TODO for more info.

 <a name="docs"></a>